Your Medical Air and Ground Ambulance Partner

-Yes, we are fully licensed and insured.
-We utilize aircraft operated by Aerojet Services that are FAA Part 135 compliant.
-In fact, Angel MedFlight only hires the services of sole and exclusive FAA F.A.R.
-Part 135 vendors, such as AeroJet Services (License Number: J7EA116I).
-Our vendors retain WYVERN and ARG/US ratings in order to ensure the safest aviation operations possible.
+Yes, we are fully licensed, insured, and committed to safety.
+We utilize an FAA Part 135 compliant jet aircraft fleet operated and maintained by an ARGUS Platinum-rated aviation team.
 All flight crew and medical staff maintain all required licenses and certifications.
 We also have an Arizona Department of Health Services Air Ambulance License (Lic.#750).

 Angel MedFlight is in the business of providing and/or arranging air medical transportation services, commercial medical escorts, ground ambulance services, and insurance benefit assistance.

 Angel MedFlight places the highest priority on patient care and patient advocacy.
 Our core business is centered on providing our patients the best care possible and obtaining the insurance benefits that are rightfully theirs.
 We accomplish this by having the highest clinical standards in the industry and a thorough, efficient process through which we pursue our patients’ claims.